baruchyakubov/Renter/README.md

 # Renter
 ## About
-This is the Last project of my course that is based on airbnb website and manages marketplace of stays, and was built with another partner in 10 days with vue framework and node.js.
+This is the Last project of my course that is based on airbnb website and manages marketplace of stays, and was built with my partner [matan bibi](https://www.linkedin.com/in/matan-bibi-0a095624a/) in 10 days with vue framework and node.js.
 Also has integration with buyer and host of stay using websockets.
 Link to project - https://renter-mqln.onrender.com/#/